NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 Skills to Learn

 1. How to complete the Envision Maker Studio Responsibility Contract.
-2. Github basics.
+2. GitHub basics.
-3. Installing Eagle.
+3. Installing Fusion360.
-4. Creating a schematic in Eagle.
+4. Creating a schematic in Fusion360.
 5. Generating a board from a schematic.
-6. Designing eagle packages.
+6. Designing packages in Fusion360.
-7. Designing eagle symbols.
+7. Designing symbols in Fusion360.
 8. Connecting packages and symbols using devices.
 9. Modifying an existing schematic.
 10. Incorporating new devices into a design.
-11. Defining new eagle layers.
+11. Defining new layers.
 12. Adding graphics to a PCB design.

 ## Equipment, Supplies, and Software You Will Need

-1. A computer with Eagle installed (either in the Maker Studio, the basement CSE labs, or your own laptop).
+1. A computer with Fusion360 installed (either in the Maker Studio, the basement CSE labs, or your own laptop).
+Fusion360 is available on all platforms!
 2. The [starter repo](https://classroom.github.com/a/l4ET6aPa) for this lab (Don't clone it until the start of class, last minute changes are likely).
 3. The contents of the class materials Github repo: https://github.com/NVSL/QuadClass-Resources